jzucker2/esphome-docs/components/prometheus.rst

 Supported Prometheus Labels
 ---------------------------

-These are some of the supported Prometheus labels supported in all metrics.
+The following labels are supported in all Prometheus metrics.
+Some metrics may have more labels.

 -  entity id
 -  entity name